Powerful earthquake rocks remote region of Tibet and parts of Nepal, killing at least 95

 By Nectar Gan, Hassan Tayir, Fred He, Joyce Jiang and Esha Mitra, CNN

-Hong Kong (CNN) — At least 95 people have been killed after a powerful earthquake struck a remote region of Tibet on Tuesday morning, with tremors felt in neighboring Nepal and parts of northern India.
+Hong Kong (CNN) — At least 95 people have been killed after a powerful earthquake struck a remote region of Tibet on Tuesday morning, with tremors felt across the Himalayas in neighboring Nepal, Bhutan and parts of northern India.

 The 7.1-magnitude quake struck at 9:05 a.m. local time at a depth of 10 kilometers (6.2 miles) and was followed by multiple aftershocks, according to the United States Geological Survey (USGS).